As a teenager in the early 60s, I hung out in Greenwich Village at coffee houses playing chess & listening to Bach late into the early morning.

 I still chase what Henri Cartier-Bresson dubbed "the decisive moment", the instant before the scene changes and the essence of the moment is gone.
 Back then, like him, I shot in black & white.
 I could look through the viewfinder and know how the red, green & blue would be rendered by the film into shades of grey in the finished print.
 The aroma of sodium hyposulfite (hypo) filled the house and was synonymous with photography.

-I hope that someday you'll see my work on the walls of galleries and museums as well as online.
+I hope that someday you'll see my work on the walls of galleries and museums and online.

 But first thingsĀ first.